Cheukting/rasa_workshop/README.md

 - contact me at [07896234653](tel)
 ```

 We can see that these examples have a slightly different structure than before: each has a bracketed term that provides an example for the entity which follows in parentheses: `PERSON`, `email` and `tel`. `PERSON` is a entity provided by SpaCy.
-To help capture `email` and `tel`, we also use [regex](https://www.rexegg.com/).

-Put this in `nlu.md` as well:
+To help capture `email` and `tel`, we will also use [regex](https://www.rexegg.com/).
+To do so, put this in `nlu.md` as well:

 ```
 ## regex:email